-Acquaints the student to the clinical cardiovascular setting in a simulated environment.
+A practicum course designed to acquaint the student to the clinical cardiovascular setting in a simulated environment.
 The course is an introduction to the various cardiovascular procedural areas providing a comprehensive understanding of the field of cardiology, x-ray physics, imaging, cardiographic angiography, and fluorography.
 An emphasis will be placed on establishing and maintaining a sterile field.
+Prerequisite: CVTC 1003; CVTC 1013 Corequisite: CVTC 1023; CVTC 1044